1. Is the Life Village tool free?

 8. How do I ask people to join my child's Life Village?

 You could ask them in person or send them a link to this website.
 Emphasise the positive qualities that you see in them which you think your child may appreciate.

 9. Can my sister or family member be part of my child's Life Village?

 10. Is the Life Village just another version of Godparents?

 No. You may want a Life Village as well as Godparents or you may want just one or the other.
 The traditional role of Godparents is to have two people to help nurture the child in the Christian faith.
 The Life Village is for people of faith, no faith or inbetween.
 It supports the idea of a larger group of people and also encourages all members to contribute a specific skill which may or may not be linked to spirituality.
-Some of our children's Life Villagers pray for them and nurture them in their faith.
-Others bring other skills and gifts.
-We welcome them all.

 11. Why should I set up a Life Village?

 Your child will benefit from a community of trusted adults throughout their life and you will be supported by a community as you navigate parenthood.